haietza/moodle-local_onboarding/README.md

 to complete the installation from the command line.

 ## Usage ##
 Configure message for new students, new teachers, low use teachers.
-Lose use is defined as having nothing or only File resources in a course (and possibly the default News forum).
+Low use is defined as having nothing or only File resources in a course (and possibly the default News forum).

 ### New user notifications ###